Smritiitirms/L_Coders-codered25/README.md

 ## 📌 Project Overview

-CodeRed is an AI-driven solution designed to simplify complex medical reports into clear and actionable visualizations.
+CodeRed is an AI-driven solution designed to simplify complex reports into clear and actionable visualizations.
 By automating data processing and integrating Explainable AI, CodeRed enhances decision-making for healthcare professionals and improves patient outcomes.

 ---